-to ensure that all students have the positive relationships and support necessary to be successful in school.
-Not only does Adelante promote two-way communication about school programs and students' progress, but it also involves parents in instructional and support roles at the school.
+To ensure that all students have the positive relationships and support necessary to be successful in school, the Adelante staff involves parents in instructional and support roles at the school.
 In addition to preparing parents to actively participate in school decision-making and developing their leadership skills in governance and advocacy, Adelante also provides parents with strategies and techniques to assist their children with learning activities at home through our family literacy nights.
 Finally, to ensure that parents receive the health, social, and other support services that are necessary to live healthy lives and promote student achievement, Adelante provides parents with the skills and resources to access community and support services.